-Students majoring in Inter-American Business are under the supervision of Professor Doutt, head of the Applied Arts Division.
-An outline of the requirements of this curriculum is available in his office.
+Students majoring in Inter-American Business are under the supervision of Professor H. M. Doutt, chairman of the Applied Arts Division.
+An outline of this curriculum is available in his office.

 DEGREES

 The following degrees are granted in the divisions: